gmcln-rct/seaorgan/README.md

  Show count of non-infected and infected particles, along with the total time it took to infect all particles Show live graph of rate of infection

+ **Day 4: Touch ups**

+* Add links to GitHub, LinkedIn, and Portfolio Site

-Day 5: Touch ups
+**Day 5: Touch ups**

- Add links to GitHub and LinkedIn
+* Add links to GitHub, LinkedIn, and Portfolio Site

- Update styling
+* Update styling

- Any user experience changes (for example, changing the settings to a modal or adding an about section)
+* Any user experience changes (for example, changing the settings to a modal or adding an about section)